fairgburn/AcsNetLib/README.md

 Projects
 ---------

-Library/
+DotNetLibrary/
   - C# classes that implement the actual library code

-Wrapper/
+DotNetCppWrapper/
-  - wrappers for the C# classes so they can be used in C++
+  - C++ wrapper for library; for use in legacy MFC programs w/ no CLR support
   - goal is to keep as much program logic in C# as possible;
     the wrapper should do nothing but make calls to AcsLib.NET C# methods, and convert data between C# and C++